Pontiac51/miniAVX/README.md

 * Set and display autopilot modes: Master, HDG, ALT, V/S, NAV, GPS (switch only)
 * Display direct course to next waypoint: -D>
 * Complete Radio Stack: COM1 & 2, NAV1 & 2, ADF1 & 2, XPNDR1 & 2
+* Chronometer (Clock, Stopwatch and Timer)
 * Adjust brightness and invert display

 Arduino code to be used with BitsAndDroids Connector and Library.

+***UPDATE 2.17.163 (BitsAndDroids NEW Rust Connector 0.2.17 & Library v1.6.3)***
+* NEW: Clock with Local and Zulu time and Stopwatch and customizable Timer
+* BUG: ADFs currently dont work correctly if 4 digits.

 ***UPDATE 2.02.178 (BitsAndDroids Library v1.6.0 & Connector 1.7.8)***
 * CHANGED "GPS" to "-D>" as it now displays direct heading to next waypoint of flightplan (button press is still GPS-NAV switch)